WebJunction Experience: Blended Learning Strengthens Library Practice

 My colleagues have written elsewhere about our fantastic free webinars and the inspiring self-paced courses in our free course catalog.
 Supercharged Storytimes is a recently completed program offered via WebJunction that highlights our expertise in providing another type of learning opportunity: blended-learning.
 Blended learning is central to many of our long-term programs that engage cohorts of learners over time, such as Strengthening CE Content for Libraries, Outside the Box and our upcoming program to Amplify Libraries and Communities Through Wikipedia.

 In the case of Supercharged Storytimes, more than 500 library staff members learned together online how to incorporate research-based early literacy concepts into their storytimes.
-(As part of its new project, Supercharged Storytimes for All, WebJunction is updating and expanding the Supercharged Storytimes curriculum, which will be available in October 2018.).
+(As part of its new project, Supercharged Storytimes for All, WebJunction launched the updated and expanded Supercharged Storytimes Self-paced Course in October 2018).

 In designing this program, we were motivated to customize a learning experience that had just the right mix of consistency to allow all participants to work from the same foundation of support and enough flexibility for participants to take action on the learning that would be most useful to their practice.
 In order to strike this balance over the eight-week learning commitment our participants made, our instructional design prioritized facilitated instruction, peer-engagement and opportunities to put learning immediately into practice.